lbo462/course-notes/tcp/tcp.md

 ## From RTT to SRTT 🚀

-The __SRTT__ (Smoothed RTT) is the estimation of the RTT.
+The __SRTT__ (Smoothed RTT) is the estimation of the RTT by the TCP sender.
-This SRTT is estimated base on the previous estimated SRTT and the previous measured RTT and a factor _a_ :
+This SRTT is estimated based on the previous estimated SRTT and the previous measured RTT and a factor _a_ :

 `SRTT[k] = a * SRTT[k-1] + (1-a) * RTT[k-1]`